 For persons considering the nomination of a store, here is a breakdown of the criteria:

-- age appropriate / kids comics
+age appropriate / kids comics

-- Canadian comic creators and publishers
+self-published comics / zines Canadian comic creators and publishers

-- professional and well-maintained outside appearance
+professional and well-maintained physical appearance

-- professional and well-maintained inside appearance
+professional and well-maintained online appearance

-- attention to new comic racking, back issue availability and evergreen products (trades)
+attention to new comics, back issue availability and collected editions

 Community activity.
 Expanding the reach of comics is key to the growth of the market.
 Promoting comics to the community, building and maintaining relationships with schools and libraries, keeping active in social, business, and arts community organizations are all ways to market your business and help you stand out as a community leader.

-- what advertising have you used?
+What advertising have you used?

-- what in-store events have you hosted?
+What in-store events have you hosted?

-- what charities have you worked with?
+What charities have you worked with?

 Winners are announced as part of the Joe Shuster Canadian Comic Book Creator Awards Ceremony.